 Proper mulching of a tree is important!
 Over-mulching can be fatal to your tree!
 It can keep the soil to wet, encourage disease, reduce oxygen, and even prevent water from reaching the soil.

 In this tree planting guide, I suggest that: Wood chips and/or bark mulch make the best mulches for trees.

 Using appropriate ties, secure the tree to the stakes.
 Staking a young tree supports it and prevents it from leaning, or being uprooted.

-Water throughly.
-Be sure to water regulary!
+Water thoroughly.
+Be sure to water regularly!
 Water is the most important concern for a newly planted tree in it's first year.
 Trees need at least one inch of rain per week.
 Don't be fooled by a light rain!
 It cannot supply enough water for your tree.

 I hope my Tree Planting Guide has been useful to you.
 I personally think that trees are an important part of our yards and gardens.
 I have many different trees planted in my own yard/garden that I enjoy very much!

 Pruning and Training

 Along with my tree planting guide, here is some information on pruning that might be of help to you: